https://www.k2i-eoc.com

 Overview

-Delivered only by Paramedics, Specialist Paramedics and/or Doctors over 20 days Monday to Friday followed by 750 hours paid placement.
+The Level 5 Diploma in First Response Emergency and Urgent Care (RQF) (FREUC5) is delivered by K2 International at our training centre in Randalstown, NI by experienced and currently operational Paramedics, Specialist Paramedics and/or Doctors over 20 days Monday to Friday followed by 750 hours placement which each learner has 24 months to complete.
 The course will run in 5 day increments 1 week per month.
-Learners may commence placement immediately even before finishing the theory element of the course.
+Learners may commence placement immediately even before finishing the theory element of the course as they will already be qualified ECAs.
+However, the course can be run 4 weeks in a row for groups of 6 or more.

 Placement Options

-Alternatively, candidates could choose to do their placement hours with our other partner agency - Global Medical Projects (GMP).
-GMP can offer frontline ambulance and emergency department placements without the need for L3 CERAD and C1 entitlement in several countries around the world.
-Two of our instructors have availed of their placement in Guadalajara, Mexico and can highly recommend it (NB this is at the candidates own expense and costs approximately £3, 000 not including flights and spending money - accommodation and food are provided see https://www.globalmedicalprojects.co.uk/ for more details).
+Alternatively, candidates could choose to do their placement hours with our partner agency Global Medical Projects (GMP).
+GMP can offer frontline ambulance and Emergency Department (ED) placements without the need for L3 CERAD in several countries around the world.
+Two of our instructors have availed of their placement opportunities in Guadalajara, Mexico and can highly recommend this pathway.
+Check out their website for more details: https://www.globalmedicalprojects.co.uk/projects/paramedic-emergency-medicine-placements/

 All learners must complete a minimum of 750 hours clinical placement under the direct supervision of a qualified clinician.
 The following clinical settings and associated placement hours are approved by the awarding organisation: